vamshi009/MovieRatingPrediction/README.md

     Files:​ The code are in the Zip file

-    Data:​ Download the GoogleNews Vectors-negative300.bin file for Word2vec conversion in the model and the dataset from the reference links mentioned below.
+    Data:​ Download the GoogleNews Vectors-negative300.bin file for Word2vec conversion in the model and the dataset is from the IMDB

     Run:​ Run python3 ft2v.py (preferably in a python virtual environment), you can see the final results after the execution of code.